slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 *NOTE:* To abstract the Workingset's pane location, each editor pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

-The shortcut _paneIds_ for Workingset APIs avoid having to maintain a reference to the pane in which a file belongs.
+The shortcut _paneIds_ for PaneViewList APIs avoid having to maintain a reference to the pane in which a file belongs.
 It also allows us to create 1 API rather than 2 for `All` and `Focused` derivatives.

-# Implementing WorkingSetViews
+# Implementing PaneViewListViews
- WorkingSetView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `WorkingSetView` object which is bound to the Workingset created for the pane and passed in as event data.
+PaneViewListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `PaneViewListView` object (which is bound to the PaneViewList) created for the pane and passed in as event data.

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.

-# Supporting Images in Workingsets
+# Supporting Images in PaneViewLists

-To support images in split view, we will need to change the Workingset rules to allow for images in Workingsets.
-This means that callers of the new Workingset APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.
+To support images in split view, we will need to change the rules to allow for images in PaneViewLists.
+This means that callers of the new PaneViewList APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.

-The Workingset will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
+PaneViewLists will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
 The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.

-# Implementing WorkingSet Context Menus
+# Implementing PaneViewListView Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
-This will change to listen to `contextmenu` events on an `.open_files_container` and the `WorkingSetView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.
+This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
-The Default extension, `CloseOthers`, will be retooled to work on the Workingset for the editor pane associated with the `WorkingSetView` that manages it and ask that `EditorManager` instance for the Workingset.
+The Default extension, `CloseOthers`, will be retooled to work on the PaneViewList for the editor pane associated with the `PaneViewListView` that manages it and ask that `EditorManager` instance for the PaneViewList.

 ```javascript